 Purina One True Instinct Natural Real Chicken Grain-Free Dry Cat Food is a quality choice for those looking for grain-free nutrition for cats.
 The dry kibble is mixed with tender, meaty pieces.
 Chicken is the first ingredient.
 It’s also what adds to this food’s high protein content.
 Omega-6 fatty acids support coat health.
 No fillers are found in this formula, which is packed with vitamins and minerals.
 Some cats have been reported to stop itching due to food allergies when eating this food.
 If your cat suffers from allergies to poultry, however, this isn’t the food for you.
 We like that it isn’t loaded with corn and grain and is still an affordable option.

 Selecting a cat food is important to support your cat’s health, while also giving them something that they enjoy.
-It can be frustrating when finicky cats refuse to eat a food that you chose for them.
-It might be trial and error to find a food that your feline loves, but there are a few things to look for when making your selection.
+It can be frustrating when finicky cats refuse to eat the food that you chose for them.
+It might be trial and error to find a food that your feline loves, but there are a few things to look for when making your selection of grain-free foods.

 Cats are obligate carnivores, meaning they need protein from animal sources in their diet in order to survive.
 While cats can eat and digest fruits and vegetables, they can’t live on these things alone.
 Without the proper amount of protein, they can become critically ill.
 The protein content is listed on the package as a percentage.
 The higher the number, the better the protein content is for your cat.
 If the protein content is below 30%, it’s best to find a different food with a higher percentage.

 The fat content is also listed on the food packaging, and while cats need fat, they shouldn’t have too much of it.
 If they’re eating high-fat food, they’re not eating enough protein.
 The fat content should always be much lower than the protein content.